 When a commercial truck driver causes a Texas accident, the victims have the legal right to hold the driver’s employer liable for their damages.
-If you were in an accident with a negligent trucker, you likely qualify to file an insurance claim or personal injury lawsuit against the trucking company to recover compensation.
-This may include money to pay medical bills, make up for lost wages, and even cover your pain and suffering damages.
+If you were in an accident with a negligent trucker, you may qualify to file an insurance claim or personal injury lawsuit against the trucking company to recover an award.
+Your award may cover medical bills, pain and suffering damages, and lost wages.

-At D. Miller & Associates, PLLC, we offer free case reviews with an 18 wheeler and semi truck accident lawyer in Baytown.
+At D. Miller & Associates, PLLC, we offer free case evaluations.
 We can meet you in your home, in the hospital, or at our office.
-We listen and discuss your accident and help you understand your best option for recovering the money you deserve.
-If we believe you have a valid case against the trucking company, we will handle your case for you on a contingency basis.
-This means you do not pay our attorney’s fees unless we get a payout on your behalf.
+We listen and discuss your accident and help you understand your best option for securing the financial award you deserve.

-If you can prove the trucker caused your accident and their employer is liable, you can recover a wide range of damages related to the crash.
-If we handle your case, we will not only work to prove liability, but will identify and collect evidence to prove the full value of your claim.
-This evidence allows us to total the expenses and losses you suffered and use this number to ensure a fair payout.
+If you can prove the trucker caused your accident and their employer is liable, you can recover a wide range of damages related to the accident.
+If we handle your case, we will not only work to prove liability but will identify and collect evidence to prove the full value of your claim.
+This evidence allows us to total the expenses and losses you suffered and use this sum to ensure a fair payout.

 The types of damages we may be able to recover on your behalf include: